-The City has five overall goals for meeting housing and community development needs during the 2020-24 Program Years:
+The City has five overall goals for meeting housing and community development needs during the 2020-24 Program Years (from July 1, 2020 to June 30, 2025):

 - Produce and preserve both renter-and owner-occupied affordable housing - 2.
 Address infrastructure needs that are tied to affordable housing or job creation; - 3.
 Reduce the number of homeless families and individuals through homeless prevention programs - 4.
 Maintain the City's ability to support the provision of special needs services, specifically as they are tied to affordable housing or job creation, meet the most urgent needs in the community and reduce demands on other city services; and - 5.
 Explore the possibility of leveraging the initial allocation (or allocations) to have a larger initial impact.